brimdata/zed/docs/language/overview.md

 ```
 from anywhere | typeof(this)==<employee> | cut last,salary | sort salary | head 5
 ```
-and since type comparisons are so useful and common, the function [is](functions/is.md) can be used to perform the type match:
+and since type comparisons are so useful and common, the [`is` function](functions/is.md) can be used to perform the type match:
 ```
 from anywhere | is(<employee>) | cut last,salary | sort salary | head 5
 ```
-The power of Zed is that you can interpret data on the fly as belonging to a certain schemas, in this case "employee", and those records can be intermixed with other relevant data.
+The power of Zed is that you can interpret data on the fly as belonging to a certain schema, in this case "employee", and those records can be intermixed with other relevant data.
 There is no need to create a table called "employee" and put the data into the table before that data can be queried as an "employee".
 And if the schema or type name for "employee" changes, queries still continue